olofsen/JAGS.jl/README.md

-Basic statistics are calculated using "coef" and some simple graphs are created in the example using package SixelGraphics, which is admittedly obscure, but handy with some terminals (see "example.png").
+Basic statistics are calculated using "coef" and some simple graphs are created in the example using package SixelGraphics, which is admittedly obscure, but handy with some terminals.
+See "example.png", or the ASCIIPlots version.

 Installation:
 Pkg.clone("git://github.com/olofsen/JAGS.jl")